saylordotorg/course_polsc325/Unit06.md

+---
+layout: default
+title: "POLSC325: African Politics"
+course_description: "An introductory study of African politics in the context of the continent's recent history.
+Topics include the internal politics and challenges of African states, their movements towards democratization, their economic status, and the connections between governmental and non-governmental institutions/organizations."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Continent-Wide Challenges for Africa** <span id="6"></span> *One essential aspect of living in a globalized or globalizing world is that notions of a border or boundary have new meanings.
 Borders become